League Against Usury: Decline and dissolution

 As explained by Iarca, the LCC's basis had been outraged by Antonescu's preference for an alliance with Lupu ("although [Lupu] had left our movement in the summer of 1930"), and by his less-than-enthusiastic support for Carol.
 Iarca also accused Antonescu of lassitude when it came to drafting the electoral lists, and alleged that he had negotiated with Argetoianu a fast-tracked debt forgiveness for some of the League's more well-positioned members.
 By July, Antonescu was attempting to register his own LCC as the real successor party.
 His associates in this project included Dorel Dumitrescu and Adam Ionescu, as well as, according to Iarca, "a general currently under arms, who has already clarified that he will be withdrawing, and who is barred from even engaging in politics".
 It absorbed Florescu's group, presenting Florescu himself as its candidate in Târnava Mare County; it also established an alliance with the Traders' Councils (Sfaturile Negustorești) and with "other economic associations".

 Still affiliated with the PPRM in June, Aristică Magherescu went to the PȚD–S a month later, and became its candidate for Gorj.
-He ran directly against an LCC-and-Traders list headlined by Antonescu.

-Shortly before, Isac had joined the PȚ-L, but, as noted by his political adversaries, he still "convened the villagers as if affiliated with the League Against Usury, without informing them about his new boss."
+He ran directly against an LCC-and-Traders list headlined by Antonescu, as well as against Isac's own incarnation of the League.
+The situation was mocked in Calendarul daily, which observed that such factionalism had left the public "entirely bewildered by so many kinds of usury."
+Calendarul proposed that Gorj could now plausibly serve as the home for a "League of Defense Against the Leagues Against Usury."
+Shortly before this debacle, Isac had joined the PȚ-L, but, as noted by his political adversaries, he still "convened the villagers as if affiliated with the League Against Usury, without informing them about his new boss."

 Isac's electoral flyers claimed the League presidency for himself, noting that Antonescu was in fact a member of the Economic Front, and through it a proxy of the National Peasantists.
 In such propaganda, the Economic Front was also singled out for being under "the kike Wilhelm Filderman, one of Moldavia's greatest usurers."
 Isac claimed to have won allegiance from all LCC branches in Oltenia, and used as his symbol the "two circles" (Ⓞ).
 Lupists acted similarly in Făgăraș County, where they shared the ballot with former LCC men, grouped under Ioan Leon.
 Antonescu's LCC complained about unfair competition in Târnava Mare, where I. Borcoman similarly presented himself as the League's candidate, aligned with the PȚD–S platform.
 In the end, the official LCC only registered candidates in two counties, while Antonescu also put himself up for election in Argeș County.
 His "dismal result" of 716 votes from 44,269 electors was registered by Filipescu as evidence that the LCC threat was always exaggerated.